 - timeseries data is not archived at the DMC

 - timeseries data started arriving after the requested date-range

 - timeseries data ceased to arrive before the requested date-range

 Many time series channels are flowing into the DMC in near real-time.
 To match time series for requests near current time any channel that has arrived within the last 36 hours is treated as available through the current time.

-matchtimeseries=true is not guaranteed to be available.
+matchtimeseries=true is selected, the time ranges of the returned meta-data do not guarantee waveform data availability.
 The information used to determine time series availability does not account for gaps in the time series.

 includerestricted=false then the station service results will not include metadata for restricted channels.

 Certain channels of time series data are not immediately publicly available.
 Metadata are still available for restricted channels and are included in the results.
 Restricted channels may not be relevant to all users, and may be removed from the results by adding